 Project-level impacts will necessarily vary depending on the choice of the specific project and the size, location, and type of discharger and the environmental resources in and around the project site.
 It would be speculative to estimate the specific impacts of project-specific toxicity controls.
 It is possible that, at a specific site with particularly sensitive environmental resources, toxicity controls could cause potentially significant impacts as compared to baseline conditions.
 Since it is speculative to estimate the type, size, and location of any particular possible toxicity control (e.g., type of construction activities and type of resources adversely affected by those activities), this evaluation makes no attempt to quantify the impacts associated with implementation or maintenance of a particular toxicity control.

 The potential environmental impacts from monitoring vary depending on the baseline monitoring requirements, the on-site resources, and the site location.
 These conditions vary from discharger to discharger across the state.
-Some non-stormwater NPDES dischargers without current monitoring requirements for acute or chronic toxicity may need to begin conducting routine monitoring if they are determined to have reasonable potential according to Section IV.B.2.b. of the Provisions, or if they are a POTW discharger authorized to discharge at a rate equal to or greater than 5 MGD.
+Some non-stormwater NPDES dischargers without current monitoring requirements for acute or chronic toxicity may need to begin conducting routine monitoring if they are determined to have reasonable potential according to Section IV.B.2.c of the Provisions, or if they are a POTW discharger authorized to discharge at a rate equal to or greater than 5 MGD and are required to have a pretreatment program.
 Certain non-stormwater NPDES dischargers may need to increase their monitoring frequency for chronic toxicity, while other dischargers will see no change in their acute or chronic toxicity monitoring requirements, and possibly less frequent monitoring requirements.
 Unlike non-storm water NPDES dischargers, the Provisions do not stipulate specific monitoring requirements for stormwater and non-point source dischargers, and therefore the environmental impacts of monitoring requirements are not discussed here.
 For non-stormwater NPDES dischargers that will be required to increase their routine monitoring frequency for acute or chronic toxicity, the potential environmental impacts will depend on the availability of on-site laboratory facilities to conduct toxicity testing, the distance the discharger must transport samples to a laboratory for analysis, and if transportation of samples can be done in conjunction with other samples that must also be transported to laboratories for analysis to determine compliance with other permit requirements (e.g., chemical-specific effluent limitations etc.).

 Within each of the subsections of Section 7.5 below, this document evaluates the potentially significant impacts of the Provisions for each subject resource area.
 The implementation alternatives evaluated in Chapter 8 of the Staff Report are evaluated on a statewide level for impacts for each resource area.
 Project-level analysis is expected to be conducted by the appropriate public agencies prior to implementation of specific projects.
 The environmental analysis in this document assumes that the specific projects would be designed, installed, and maintained following all applicable state and local laws, regulations, and ordinances.
 The analysis does not include actions that would already be required by other existing laws or policy.